640 South State StreetDover, Delaware 19901

 Difficulty with relationships

 Changes in appetite or weight

 A decrease in the ability to make decisions

 Suicidal thoughts or attempts

-Frequent physical complaints (for example, headache, stomachache, or fatigue)
+Frequent physical complaints (like headache, stomachache, or fatigue)

 Running away or threats of running away from home